 If you were to purchase a pair of new running shoes, which attributes would bring you benefits that you consider of value?
+Refer to Figure 3.2 below for a list of running shoe attributes that may bring customers value.

 Product and service benefits are the features that are most important to the customer.
 More often than not these are conceptual and change according to the individual shopper or customer segment.
 Different types of customers will find different attributes valuable.
 Some may like the no-tie laces (maybe they have problems with dexterity), while others may be more enticed to buy because of the recycled soles (maybe they have a concern for the environment).
 A company will segment its customers and devise promotions to emphasize the benefits that may be of value to specific target groups.
-For example, a senior may like the extra cushioning and water-repellent attributes, and they may also hope to find arch support.
-A business can create a customer segment for seniors (e.g., over 60) and survey these customers or potential customers to determine which attributes would bring benefits of value to that customer segment, then design products and services to provide those benefits.
+For example, an older adult may like the extra cushioning and water-repellent attributes, and they may also hope to find arch support.
+A business can create a customer segment for persons 60 years and older and survey these customers or potential customers to determine which attributes would bring benefits.
 Offering products or services customers do not need or want will mean the innovation will probably not be successful.